 Staple Tor in Dartmoor National Park at night ©Getty

 In the Victorian era, James Perrott, a revered moorland guide, hid notes for fellow hikers across Dartmoor.
 Over the years, this primitive form of communication has evolved, with exchanges now being made in wooden letterboxes.
 With a Letterbox Catalogue in hand, head into the moors and swap your letters this spring. letterboxingondartmoor.co.uk

 Often performed at high speed over challenging terrain, this exciting sport induces a sense of exploration as participants use mind, map and compass to navigate their way through the countryside.
-Don’t miss World Orienteering Day on 24 May. britishorienteering.org.uk
+Don’t miss World Orienteering Day between 15 and 21 May 2019. britishorienteering.org.uk